How to form an LLC in Pennsylvania

 • Include buyout triggers and dissolution procedures

-For single-member LLCs, an Operating Agreement demonstrates intent to operate separately from personal finances, providing additional liability protection.
+For single-member LLCs, an Operating Agreement demonstrates intent to operate separately from personal finances.
+This provides additional liability protection.
 Multi-member LLCs especially benefit from clear agreements preventing costly disputes over ownership, management decisions, and profit distribution.
+Note that certain operating agreement provisions cannot be waived under 15 Pa.C.S. § 8815, including specific protections enumerated in subsections (c) and (d).

 Step 5: Obtain EIN and licenses

 Register for Pennsylvania sales tax if you'll collect tax on goods or services, or if you plan to hire employees requiring payroll tax withholding.
-Most cities and counties require local business permits for operations, with fees typically ranging from $50 to $200.
+Most cities and counties require local business permits for operations; fees vary by municipality and can range from nominal amounts to several hundred dollars or more, so check your city and county websites for current requirements.

 Industry-specific licenses may be required for regulated activities like food service, healthcare, or construction, often involving inspections or background checks that extend processing times.
-Opening a dedicated business bank account using your formation documents establishes proper financial separation between personal and business assets, strengthening your liability protection.
+Opening a dedicated business bank account using your formation documents establishes proper financial separation between personal and business assets.
+This strengthens your liability protection.

 Ongoing Pennsylvania LLC compliance requirements

-Starting in 2027, failure to file annual reports within six months of the deadline will result in administrative dissolution.
-Reinstatement requires a $35 fee plus $15 for each missed report.
+Beginning with annual reports due in 2027, failure to file six months after the due date will result in administrative dissolution, per the PA DOS annual reports page.
+Reinstatement requires a $35 fee (electronic) or $40 fee (non-electronic) plus $15 for each missed report, per the PA DOS reinstatement fee schedule.

 FAQs about LLC formation in Pennsylvania